 Ken, the head of sales, stands up, “I think they might.
 They are in a tough spot too.
 They have factories full of equipment that doesn’t work.
 They don’t have the capital or time to scrap it all and start over.
 They can dig their heels in, but eventually, the rational ones will act in their best interest.”

-“Exactly what I was thinking” Max chimed in, “Our customers need us to do this.
+“Exactly what I was thinking,” Max chimed in, “Our customers need us to do this.
 I propose that we each price upgrade at $175,000.
 Our customers will be getting $1M in value above their original purchase at an incredible discount.
-While they won’t be thrilled about cutting us another purchase order, they will be getting an amazing deal.
+While they won’t be thrilled about cutting us another purchase order, they will be getting a fantastic deal.
 They can get on with running their factories, and we can start rebuilding credibility with our customers.
 Our message to our customers would go something like this,

 ‘You will be getting a completely new source distribution module that will both fix the yield issues you’ve been experiencing and make your equipment run 25% faster than its original specification.
-These original machines specifications sold for $4M.
+The original machines sold for $4M.
 The 25% productivity improvement makes them worth $5M each.

-We understand the disruption we have caused your business, but we cannot afford to upgrade your machines for free.
+We understand that we have seriously disrupted your business, but we cannot afford to upgrade your machines for free.
 It will bankrupt us.
 If that happens, we won’t be able to help you recover your investment.
 The price for this upgrade is $175,000.
-That represents less than 20% of the $1M in value that you will derive from it.’”
+That represents less than 20% of the $1M in value that you will derive from it.”

 Don’t Let Upgrades Be an Afterthought